Losar Family Day 2024

-Leap into the Year of the Water Hare with your family and friends!
+Swoop into the Year of the Wood Dragon with your family and friends!
 Celebrate Losar, the Tibetan New Year, with an afternoon of art.
-Learn about traditional Losar celebrations and this year’s zodiac animal, the kind and sensitive Water Hare.
+Learn about traditional Losar celebrations and this year’s zodiac animal, the powerful and determined Wood Dragon.
 Then explore the galleries, watch a traditional torma butter sculpture demonstration, and let your creativity go wild!

 - Create a colorful design inspired by Himalayan butter sculptures

-- Mark the Year of the Water Hare by watercolor painting this year’s zodiac animal
+- Mark the Year of the Wood Dragon by crafting this year’s zodiac animal

 - Shed the obstacles and regrets from the past year in an activity to inspire cleansing and renewal